ngs-lang/ngs/doc/ngslang.1.md

 	* Define any operator on your custom types or for existing types.

 * Simplicity
+	* Minimal possible number of concepts in the language
 	* No classes.
 Only types, methods and multiple dispatch (picking the right method implementation by matching types of parameters and arguments)
 	* Simple type system.